silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 <% require javascript("<my-module-dir>/javascript/some_file.js") %>
 ```

-[alert]
+> [!CAUTION]
-Requiring assets from the template is restricted compared to the PHP API.
+> Requiring assets from the template is restricted compared to the PHP API.
-[/alert]

 ## PHP requirements API